theanam/orin.js/README.md

 #jQuery Orin.js
 ***********
 A tiny jQuery lightbox plugin with cool effects.
+(Currently the magic works only on webkit browsers)

 ###So, what does it actually do?